-2. Complete a single vendor application and select each market you will at
+2. Complete a single vendor application and select each market you wish to attend.

 3. SERIOUS APPLICANTS ONLY: After submitting your application, you will receive an online invoice for the application fee, and the first monthly period.
-Each coming month's fee is due on or before the 24th of each month for the following month.
+Future month's fees are due on or before the 24th of each month for the following month.
+Alternating vendors who attend sporadically prepay for the entire season.
 All fees are non-refundable.
 Your space fees are based on your selected attendance plan.
 We no longer accept checks.

 4. Upload electronic copies of all relevant proofs of insurance, licenses, and permits as described below.

-5. You will be notified of acceptance within 10 - 14 days of completing an application.
+5. You will be notified of acceptance and invoiced within 14 days of completing an application.

 Tent And Equipment 1.
 You bring all of your equipment, including a canopy tent.
 A canopy is required for all vendors.
 Only 10 X 10' tents are allowed.
 12'x 12' or larger tents are not acceptable without written permission.
 You can see some vendor-recommended tents at EuroMax here: http://www.eurmax.com/basic-10x10-canopy-tent.html

 3. You need a 3' x 5' or larger banner or sign with your farm or company name.
 Your business name should be large enough to occupy about 60% of the sign for visibility across the market.
 Our very affordable local Signmaker is Kamran 240-408-2288.